Cost to Build a Sunroom in 2025

 Backyard Site Preparation

 Don't forget about any major factors in your existing landscaping that might affect your sunroom.
 Is there a tree in the way that needs to be removed?
 Land excavation prices range from $1,300 to $4,600.
-Tree removal costs about $700 per tree.
+Tree removal costs $700 per tree.

 Size